mrborges23/mypage.github.io/tutorial_4.md

 Is there any evidence that the mammalian mitochondrial genes evolve according to the molecular clock?

 According to the clock model, what is the amino acid substitution rate is per MY?
 What is the age of the Carnivora divergence?
 Can you trust these values?
 Why?
+To answer this question, use a calibration point at 8.60 million years (MY) for the human–gorilla common ancestor, which corresponds to their median divergence (taken from [TimeTree](http://www.timetree.org/)).